-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out on the following page.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is set out immediately after this directors' report.

 Auditor

 Deloitte Touche Tohmatsu continues in office in accordance with section 327 of the Corporations Act 2001.